Policy and Procedure #320.0, Homework

 4. support educators in developing and enacting their professional judgement to make research-informed decisions about the use of homework;

-5. ensure that homework is not assigned over school holidays, on significant faith days, or weekends;
+5. ensure that homework is not assigned over school holidays, on significant faith days, PA Days, or weekends;

 6. encourage awareness of homework among teachers as much as possible; and